GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/alloydb.md

     gcloud compute ssh --project=$PROJECT_ID --zone=$ZONE $VM_INSTANCE \
                        -- -NL 5432:$ALLOYDB_IP:5432
     ```

+    You will need to allow this command to run while you are connecting to
+    AlloyDB.
+You may wish to open a new terminal to connect with.

 1. Verify you can connect to your instance with the `psql` tool.
 Enter
    password for AlloyDB when prompted: